singh-man/books/crackingTheCoding/18_advancedTopics.md

 #S23.

-16.1O     Solution 2: Observe that people are"fungible:'lt doesn't matter who was born and when they died.
+16.10     Solution 2: Observe that people are "fungible".
+It doesn't matter who was born and when they died.
 All you  need is a list of birth years and death years.
 This might make the ques­ tion of how you sort the list of people easier.

 #S24.